foxypool/docs/docs/general/configuring-scavenger.md

 [Scavenger](https://github.com/PoC-Consortium/scavenger) can be configured via the `config.yaml` config file.
-The following sane default can be used as a baseline for future fine tuning:
+The following sane defaults can be used as a baseline for future fine tuning:

 General:
 ```yaml